httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ({{?I-D.ietf-httpbis-cache}}, Section 5.2.2.8).
 The Expires header
-({{?I-D.ietf-httpbis-cache}}, Section 5.3) can also be used, but it is not necessary to specify it; all modern cache implementations support Cache-Control, and specifying freshness as a delta is both more convenient in most cases, and less error-prone.
+({{?I-D.ietf-httpbis-cache}}, Section 5.3) can also be used, but it is not necessary to specify it; all modern cache implementations support Cache-Control, and specifying freshness as a delta is usually more convenient and always less error-prone.

 Understand that stale responses (e.g., one with "Cache-Control: max-age=0") can be reused when the cache is disconnected from the origin server; this can be useful for handling network issues.
 See